 It’s available as the mic only, but Shure has packaged a version with their own XLR-to-USB adapter.
 The adapter is also available separately.

 You can find them at Amazon.

 Available at Amazon.

-The GoPro has reasonable sound capabilities built in, but if you really want to increase the sound quality a lot more you’ll probably want to move to a dedicated sound recorder like a mobile field recorder.
+The GoPro has reasonable sound capabilities built in—at least, with an external mic—but if you really want to increase the sound quality a lot more you’ll probably want to move to a dedicated sound recorder like a mobile field recorder.
 Of course, that makes for a more complicated setup that isn’t quite as portable.
 It also means you’ll have to put the audio back with the video in post-production.

 These separate out the audio and video recording, so they’re not specific to GoPros–they’ll work with any camera because they work independently of the camera.
 The sky’s the limit when it comes to mobile field recorders–if you have a spare $43,000 dollars burning a hole in your pocket you can pick up this cinema-quality recorder from Sony–but here are some much more affordable options that provide very good quality.

 Zoom H4N Handy Portable Digital Recorder

 TASCAM DR-40 4-Track Portable Digital Recorder